bergmul/website2019/content/publication/jmp-2019/index.md

 +++
-title = "It's Not All About the Money: The Effects of Corruption Where No Money Is Stolen" date = 2019-08-01 publishDate = 2019-08-16T08:08:51.082799Z authors = ["Christian Lukas Zünd"]
+title = "It's Not All About the Money: How Corruption Undermines Policy Effectiveness" date = 2019-08-01 publishDate = 2019-08-16T08:08:51.082799Z authors = ["Christian Lukas Zünd"]